Guadalajara: Industries

 Most of the economy revolves around commerce, employing 60% of the population.
 This activity has mainly focused on the purchase and sale of the following products: food and beverages, textiles, electronic appliances, tobacco, cosmetics, sports articles, construction materials, and others.
 Guadalajara's commercial activity is second only to Mexico City.

 The city is the national leader in the development and investment of shopping malls.
-Many shopping centers have been built, such as Plaza Galerias, one of the largest shopping centers in Latin America, and Andares.
+Many shopping centers have been built, such as Galeries Plaza, one of the largest shopping centers in Latin America, and Andares.
 Galerías Guadalajara covers 160000 m² and has 220 stores.
 It contains the two largest movie theaters in Latin America, both with IMAX screens.
 It hosts art exhibits and fashion shows and has an area for cultural workshops.
 Anchor stores includes Liverpool and Sears and specialty stores such as Hugo Boss, Max Mara, Lacoste, Tesla Motors, Costco.
 Best Buy opened its first Guadalajara store here.
 It has an additional private entrance on the top floor of the adjacent parking lot.
 Another Best Buy store was inaugurated in Ciudadela Lifestyle Center mall, which was the chain's third-largest in the world, according to the company.

 Andares is another important commercial center in Zapopan.
 This $530 million mixed-use complex opened in 2008, designed by renowned Mexican Sordo Madaleno architecture firm features luxury residences and a high-level mall anchored by two large department stores, Liverpool and El Palacio de Hierro.
 The 133,000 m2 (1,400,000+ sq ft) mall offers hundreds of stores, a big food court located on the second floor, and several restaurants at the Paseo Andares.

 A large segment of the commercial sector caters to tourists and other visitors.
 Recreational tourism is mainly concentrated in the historic downtown.
-In addition to being a cultural and recreational attraction and thanks to its privileged geographical location, the city serves as an axis to nearby popular beach destinations such as Puerto Vallarta, Manzanillo and Mazatlán.
+In addition to being a cultural and recreational attraction and thanks to its privileged geographical location, the city serves as an axis to nearby beach destinations such as Puerto Vallarta, Manzanillo and Mazatlán.
 Other types of visitors include those who travel to attend seminars, conventions and other events in fields such as academic, entertainment, sports, and business.
 The best-known venue for this purpose is the Expo Guadalajara, a large convention center surrounded by several hotels.
 It was built in 1987, and it is considered the most important convention center in Mexico.